ktosox/Wild_Jam_01_2019/README.md

 - ~~adding entrance and exit portals~~ done, 1 portal class

-- spawn and despawn animations - make it very zoomed at start and zoom out to game mode, at end zoom in and fade out
+- ~~spawn and despawn animations - make it very zoomed at start and zoom out to game mode, at end zoom in and fade out~~ partialy implemented

-- a nice engine buzz? pitch depends on core heat
+- ~~a nice engine buzz? pitch depends on core heat~~ done

-- add particle generator to engine
+- ~~add particle generator to engine~~ done

 - transition between screens, possibly a screen between game levels - warp/travell screen and general fade to black